 What is the Difference Between Password Protecting and Hiding a Program?

 But there's this difference between password protecting and hiding the applications.
 When we hide them, others don't know they exist so they don't try to access them.
-But when we password protect it, it's not always necessary that they're also hidden (although that's an option).
+But when we password protects it, it's not always necessary that they're also hidden (although that's an option).

 Hiding is a basic level of security, which if bypassed reveals the files and folders.
 While Password protecting isn't as easy to bypass, because even if the programs are already revealed, cracking a password isn't that easy.